 This Q&A article was reviewed by Mark Bridges.
 Mark is a Senior Director of Strategy at Flevy.
 Prior to Flevy, Mark worked as an Associate at McKinsey & Co. and holds an MBA from the Booth School of Business at the University of Chicago.

-Source: "What are the best practices for calculating ROI in Excel for evaluating our strategic investments?," Flevy Management Insights, Mark Bridges, 2024
+Source: "How To Calculate ROI in Excel for Strategic Investments?
+[Complete Guide]," Flevy Management Insights, Mark Bridges, 2026

 Find documents of the same caliber as those used by top-tier consulting firms, like McKinsey, BCG, Bain, Deloitte, Accenture.